Charles Schwab buying TD Ameritrade for $26B: EXCLUSIVE

 Continue Reading Below

 Charles Schwab is buying Ameritrade for $26 billion, sources tell FOX Business' Maria Bartiromo exclusively.
-TD Ameritrade shares soared on the news while Charles Schwab was lower.
+TD Ameritrade shares soared on the news while Charles Schwab was higher.

 |Ticker